51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 allowing for a single build cycle.
 Specific features, such as Device Detection, use separate repos.

-Pipeline itself is modularised as follows:
+Pipeline itself is modularized as follows:

-- **Common** base utilities potentially of wider application than Pipleine
+- **Common** base utilities potentially of wider application than Pipeline
 - **Core** features essential to Pipeline, Flow Data, Flow Elements etc.
 - **Engines** base classes providing features that are beyond what is provided in Flow Elements
 - **Web** Adaptors and features to assist with use of Pipeline in a Web environment